Zummit-Africa-Inc/Crop-Yield-Prediction/README.md

 - Tasks             - Master folder for all tasks
   - All Task Folder names should follow specific naming convention
   - All Task folder names should be in chronologial order (from 1 to n)
-  - All Task folders should have a README.md file with task Details and task goals along with an info table containing all code/notebook files with their links and information
+  - All Task folders should have a README.md file with task details and task goals along with an info table containing all code/notebook files with their links and information
   - Update the [task-table](./src/tasks/README.md#task-table) whenever a task is created and explain the purpose and goals of the task to others.
 - Visualization     - Folder to store dashboards, analysis and visualization reports
 - Results           - Folder to store final analysis modelling results for the project.